WilliamLi97/hw/gray_code/README.md

 `make compile COMPILE_MODULE=gray_counter3_sync_tb`

 ### Gray Counter Logic Generator
 A Python3 script for generating the logic for $N$-bit gray counters is included.
+The required libraries are `mpmath` and `sympy`, which can be installed using `pip`:
+`pip install mpmath`
+`pip install sympy`

-It expects a "bits" argument (positional argument is sufficient) which specifies the bit length of the counter.
+The script expects a "bits" argument (positional argument is sufficient) which specifies the bit length of the counter.
 For example, to generate a 4-bit gray counter:
 `python3 gray_counter_logic_gen.py 4`

 It can be modified to generate the logic for binary counters, and it should be able to generate the logic for any truth table with a bit of tweaking.